fabiaov/crud-egsys/README.md

 in repo with all requests to do for testing.

 ## About DB
-about the database i initialize with 3 main categories <br>
+About the database, i initialize with 3 main categories <br>
 1 - Casa<br>
 2 - Trabalho<br>
 3 - Faculdade<br>